Mbed-TLS/mbedtls/docs/architecture/testing/invasive-testing.md

 With `MBEDTLS_TEST_HOOKS` set, `mbedtls_foo` is a global variable of function pointer type.
 This global variable is initialized to the system function, or to a function that does nothing.
 The global variable is defined in a header in the `library` directory such as `psa_crypto_invasive.h`.

-In test code that needs to modify the internal behavior:
+In unit test code that needs to modify the internal behavior:

 * The test function (or the whole test file) must depend on `MBEDTLS_TEST_HOOKS`.
 * At the beginning of the function, set the global function pointers to the desired value.